Available 24 hours a day,

 - Filthy living environment

 Nursing home abuse can cause more than bodily harm, and all family members deserve compassionate care.
 Whether a health-care professional’s neglect led to an emotional or a visible injury, the negligent party should be brought to justice.
-If you suspect that a nursing home has harmed your loved one, it’s important to get in touch with experienced nursing home neglect lawyers immediately.
+If you suspect that a nursing home has harmed your loved one, it’s important to get in touch with experienced nursing home abuse attorneys immediately.

 Common Injuries Caused by Nursing Home Abuse and Neglect